 - 147. There is a special residence rule for people who are overseas in the service of the New Zealand Government (s YD 1(7)). - 148.
-Under this rule, a person who is absent from New Zealand in the service of the government is treated as a New Zealand resident during the period of their absence.
-This means that during the period of their service they cannot lose New Zealand tax residence under the 325-day rule for ending residence. - 149.
-The government service rule is discussed in IS xx/xx[link]: Government service rule.
+Under this rule, a person who is absent from New Zealand in the service of the New Zealand Government cannot lose New Zealand tax residence under the 325-day rule for ending residence. - 149.
+This means that a person who is tax resident in New Zealand when they commence being in the service of the New Zealand Government overseas will continue to be tax resident in New Zealand under domestic law so long as they remain in the service of the government, irrespective of the length of their absence.
+The rule can apply whether or not the person is in New Zealand when they commence being in the service of the New Zealand Government. - 150.
+If there is a DTA between New Zealand and the other country, the government service article in the DTA will also need to be considered to determine how taxing rights are allocated. - 151.
+The government service rule in the Act and DTA government service article are discussed in IS 25/17: Tax residence government service rule.